Link to PDF

 three (3) point deduction.

-score sheet must be mailed directly to the S.O.D.A.
+The score sheet must be mailed directly to the S.O.D.A. address stated on

-The winning team is responsible for mailing or dropping
+winning team is responsible for mailing or dropping off (at the

 In case of a tie, the home team will be responsible for mailing in